10igeorge/android-pinballwizard/README.md

 ``` $ git clone
 https://github.com/10igeorge/android-pinballwizard.git ```

 Open Android Studio or Eclipse and import project

+Connect an Android phone with a USB cord and click 'Run' to get the app on your phone.

 ## Legal
 Copyright (c) 2016 Isabelle George This software is licensed under the